label

 -

-from: Gijs de Heij (chapter)
+from: 11 Gijs de Heij (chapter)

-21:36 business modelsThat’s quite a challenge, to be honest, and completely transparent.
+21:36 business modelsThat’s quite a challenge, to be honest,.
 I’m not sure that OSP currently is or has a sustainable business model for its members.
-What we try to do is to make the development of the tools part of the work, we do not separate the making of the tool and the making of the design, but we try to further the tool during the making of the design.
+What we try to do is to make the development of the tools part of the work.
+We do not separate the making of the tool and the making of the design, but we try to further the tool during the making of the design.
 We also have a document that we call the Collaboration Agreement.
 Through this, we try to explain our practice towards future collaborators.
 So the function of it is to, from the start, make clear that the work on the tool is part of the work on the design.
 So to come back through this “practice shapes tool shapes practice”, the idea is to extend the functionality, making something new possible, which in the case of the Almanac, means to go towards a printed object from multiple paths.
 This is as much part of designing the object as it is to think about the font or the layout of the book.

 -

-from: Irene de Craen (chapter)
+from: 09 Irene de Craen (chapter)

 19:01 That’s also funny — I find it strange that in the funding system of the Netherlands, even the smallest cultural organizations are supposed to have a business model.
 My business model is not a very traditional one.
 I always take it slow, one or two issues at a time, also depending on what else is going on in my life.
 I do look ahead, of course, but I didn’t set it up to think that things are going to be a certain way because it doesn’t work like that.
 This has been a reason why I’ve been rejected by funders as well, for not having the right business model.
 I find that very funny because, again, the way we work and the way we live are being pulled apart.
 I’ve been living like this (as a freelance cultural worker) for over twenty years: I can look ahead for a few months, but not more than that.
 So I started an organization, it has no overhead, no buildings, and no staff, and yet I’m expected to make a ten-year projection? business modelsI was told that Errant Journal wouldn’t last because it doesn’t have a good business model.
 I found it very strange because the only reason Errant Journal would stop is if I don’t feel like doing it anymore.
 Financially, I can keep going, especially with this model, because I haven’t set myself up to produce a certain amount.
 A distinction is made between organizations and artistic practice, while for me, this doesn’t exist.
 This is my artistic practice, it’s just that because of how things are structured, I am required to have a board and a business plan etc.